Top Marketing Compliance Software for Australian Regulated Teams (2026)

 Best for: AI-powered marketing compliance review and monitoring.

 Haast is a specialist marketing compliance platform that uses AI to review and monitor marketing content for regulatory and brand risk.
-It applies AI to assess content before publication and to monitor live websites and social channels after publication, with detection aligned to an organisation’s own risk tolerance.
+It assesses content before publication and monitors live websites and social channels afterwards, with detection aligned to an organisation's own risk tolerance.
+Rather than acting as a complete marketing production and approval platform, Haast focuses on identifying compliance risks across content and communications.

 Strengths